 On the SEP CD or DVD, under the Tools\NoSupport folder look for Device Viewer (DevViewer).
 The Device Viewer can be used to get either the Class ID or the Device ID of a particular device.
-It would assist copying the IDs to the Clipboard and then paste into the SEPM.
+It would assist in copying the IDs to the Clipboard and then paste them into the SEPM.

 The Device Viewer also gives the ability to view devices by type or by connection.

 SEP has the ability to block devices using either Application Control or Device Control.
 Device Control gives the ability to completely disable a device.
 When a device has been disabled this way, it will be seen as disabled in the Windows Device manager.
 Device Control can ensure that the device specified cannot be used in the SEP client system at all.
 Device Control can use both Class IDs and Device IDs.